 - In Star Control 3, the K'Tang.
 Every chance they get.
 "We are the K'Tang!
 Identificate yourselves imminently!"

-- Professor Ort-Meyer in the first Hitman game mangles his metaphors horribly ("I was standing on the shoulders of midgets!" for example), nearly (due to cuts in the production process) causing the protagonist to remark "Madness and mixed metaphors.
+- Professor Ort-Meyer in Hitman: Codename 47 mangles his metaphors horribly ("I was standing on the shoulders of midgets!" for example), nearly (due to cuts in the production process) causing the protagonist to remark "Madness and mixed metaphors.
 There's really no hope for him."
 (The quote can be found in game files, but doesn't appear in the game proper.)